 The West Highland White Terrier

 The West Highland white terrier, also affectionately known as a Westie, once hunted small rodents on farms.
 In turn, the dog’s instinct for digging was enhanced and it still uses this instinct today.

 The Australian Terrier

 The ancestors of the Australian terrier were bred to eliminate rodents such as mice and rats.
-To find the prey, the dog used digging to capture game.
+To find the prey, the dog used digging to capture the game.